 This easy Peanut Butter Fudge Poke Cake is topped with a creamy marshmallow frosting, peanut butter cups, and mini mallow bits.
-Trust me when I say you will not have any left when you serve this cake for dessert.
+You will not have any leftovers when you serve this poke cake for dessert.

 *Love these recipes?
 Be sure to sign up for the BruCrew email to have them sent to your inbox each time a new recipe is shared.